Academic Support and Learning Resource Center FAQs

-By Phone: Call us at 925.969.3530 for appointments at the Pleasant Hill, Berkeley Annex and Campbell campus.
+By Phone: Call us at 925.969.3530 for appointments at the Pleasant Hill, Berkeley, and San Jose campuses.
 If you get our voice mail, leave your name and several days and times that work for you.
 We will return your call.

 In Person: Stop by The Center in Room 313 (Pleasant Hill).

 One-on-one instruction and workshops are free to registered students, faculty and staff.

 Our schedule varies from quarter to quarter, so check our flyers or webpage for specifics.